 When Are Taxes Due in Finland?

 Just like in the US, the Finnish tax year is the same as the calendar year.
 It begins on January 1 and ends on December 31.
 Finnish taxpayers will usually receive a completed tax return in March or April.
 If you need to add or change anything in your return, you must file the amended version before a deadline in April or May.

-Yes.
-The US-Finland tax treaty defines which country has the right to tax a given income stream, removing the risk of double taxation.
-In most cases, you will pay your taxes to the country where you are considered a resident.
+Yes, the US-Finland tax treaty defines which country has the right to tax a given income stream, removing the risk of double taxation.